Machin series

-The Machin series /ˈmeɪtʃɪn/ of postage stamps is the main definitive stamp series in the United Kingdom, used since 5 June 1967.
-It is the second series to figure the image of Elizabeth II, replacing the Wilding series.
-The last issue was on 4 April 2022, four months before her death on 8 September.
+The Machin series /ˈmeɪtʃɪn/ of postage stamps was the main definitive stamp series in the United Kingdom for most of the reign of Elizabeth II, from 1967 until her death in 2022.
+Introduced on 5 June 1967, it was the second series of her reign, replacing the Wilding series.
+The last issue was on 4 April 2022, four months before the Queen's death on 8 September.

-Designed by Arnold Machin, they consist simply of the sculpted profile of the Queen and a denomination, and are almost always in a single colour.
+Designed by Arnold Machin, the stamps consist simply of the sculpted profile of the Queen and a denomination, and are almost always in a single colour.

 After five decades of service, the series has encompassed almost all changes and innovations in British stamp printing.
-This has been encouraging an abundant specialised philatelic collectors' market and associated literature.
+This has encouraged an abundant specialised philatelic collectors' market and associated literature.

-Arnold Machin's 1964 effigy of the Queen was replaced on British coins in 1984 by an older-looking effigy by Raphael Maklouf.
-However, the effigy on British Machin stamps has never been updated, and the last proposals to these ends were rejected by the Queen herself.
+Arnold Machin's 1964 effigy of Elizabeth II was replaced on British coins in 1984 by an older-looking portrayal by Raphael Maklouf.
+However, the Queen's likeness on British definitive stamps was not replaced after 1967, and she herself rejected the last proposals to replace them.